 You finish a job.
 The customer is thrilled.
 They shake your hand, tell you they will recommend you to everyone they know, and you drive off feeling great.
-Two weeks later, nothing.
+Weeks later, nothing.
 No review.
 No referral.
 That glowing compliment stayed in their kitchen and never made it to Google.

 This is the single biggest missed opportunity in the trades.
 Not because customers do not want to help.
 They do.
 They just forget, or they do not know how, or it feels like too much effort.
 The contractors who figure out how to close that gap are the ones whose phones ring without paid ads.